-I wrote a post “7 Reasons Why I Can’t Do Free.”
+I wrote a post “7 Reasons Why I Can’t Do Free” in June, 2012.
 The post received a lot of comments, social shares and more importantly a lot of people contacted me privately about it.

 I actually didn’t intend on creating a program related directly on this subject.
-But from the questions I received and the comments left, I was able to create a framework for a training program “Converting Free to Paid.”
-That link gives you an overview of the contents of the program.
-Every bullet point came directly as a result of feedback/questions I received from those who read the original post.
+But from the questions I received and the comments left, I was able to create a framework for a training program I called “Converting Free to Paid.”
+Every topic covered on the program came directly as a result of feedback/questions I received from those who read the original post.
 I did not include everything people mentioned; I chose to focus on those items which I know I have solid expertise in and can deliver high quality training on.
 Based on feedback from the original run of the program, I’ve made some tweaks to the content.

 It took me less than 24 hours from the time I published the original post until the training program went live.

-I have been offering discounted pricing for those who sign up first.
+I offered discounted pricing for those who signed up first.
 The first 10 spots were taken within 8 hours or so – all but 1 to people who subscribe to my email newsletter.
 Within 24 hours, my time and expenses were pretty well covered for the entire project.

 I set the start date of the training program 3 weeks forward.
 This was to give me time to create more “free” to generate more interest in the paid program, create more confidence in those who are on the fence about it and to provide more assistance to those who may not have the money for the paid training right now.
-The post you are reading is an example of the “more free” and there are several other posts I’ll be sharing leading up to the program start date.
+The post you are reading was an example of the “more free” and there are several other posts I shared leading up to the program start date.
 All of these posts deal with questions people have asked or will provide a sampling of what will be covered in more depth in the training program.

 If you need more guidance on putting the pieces together, make sure to check out my training program “Converting Free to Paid” which is re-open now for registration and starts March 1st, 2016.

 Have you used this formula?
 Any thoughts to share?